A Look at Mega Evolutions for the 2018 World Championships

 Mega Charizard X

 Mega Charizard X is a very offensive Mega Evolution.
-Most successful Mega Charizard X are either Dragon Dance variants which are much more popular or bulkier support variants with Will-O-Wisp that was popularized by Wolfe Glick during his Top 16 2015 World Championships run and again at his 1st place Charlotte Regionals run.
+Most successful Mega Charizard X are either Dragon Dance variants, which are much more popular, or bulkier support variants with Will-O-Wisp that was popularized by Wolfe Glick during his Top 16 2015 World Championships run and again at his 1st place Charlotte Regionals run.
 The main goal of the Dragon Dance variants is to set up to become an offensive powerhouse.
 It uses moves like Flare Blitz and either Dragon Claw or Thunder Punch due to the presence of Tapu Fini in the format.
-Bulkier variants are great at still doing damage, but being able being annoying by burning their target and stalling them out.
+Bulkier variants are great at still doing damage, but being able to be annoying by burning their target and stalling them out.

 Mega Charizard X absolutely hates Intimidate.
-Pokemon like Incineroar and Landorus-Therian are the most popular as they can lower its attack stat.
-Landorus doesn't enjoy taking Flare Blitz, even at -1 which can do a decent amount of damage.
+Pokémon like Incineroar and Landorus-Therian are the most popular as they can lower their attack stat.
+Landorus doesn't enjoy taking Flare Blitz, even at -1, which can do a decent amount of damage.
 Incineroar can do decent damage with Knock Off.
-Thunder Punch and Dragon Claw will do decent damage but if Charizard doesn't have Roost, Incineroar can win the 1v1 against it.
+Thunder Punch and Dragon Claw will do decent damage, but if Charizard doesn't have Roost, Incineroar can win the 1v1 against it.

 SUCCESSFUL TEAMS

-Jamie Boyt – 1st Place Malmo Regionals (Link to team report)
+Jamie Boyt – 1st Place Malmo Regional (team report)

-Wolfe Glick – 1st Place Charlotte Regionals (Link to team report)
+Wolfe Glick – 1st Place Charlotte Regional (team report)

-Eric Rios – Top 4 Latin American Internationals
+Eric Rios – Top 4 Latin America International

-Alex Gomez – Top 8 Latin American Internationals
+Alex Gomez – Top 8 Latin American International

 Mega Charizard Y

-Mega Charizard Y has always been a very strong Mega Evolution in part thanks to its Drought ability.
-Being able to set up the Sun to power up its fire moves and combined with its base 159 Sp.
-Attack stat makes it a very strong Pokemon to use.
-The fire type moves you can expect from it is generally 1 or 2 of Heat Wave, Flamethrower, and Overheat with Solar Beam and Hidden Power [Ground] the most common coverage moves.
-Some have even run support moves like Tailwind which since it isn't the most common, can prove to be a really strong choice if used.
+Mega Charizard Y has always been a very strong Mega Evolution, in part, thanks to its Drought ability.
+Being able to set up the Sun to power up its fire moves, and combined with its base 159 Sp.
+Attack stat makes it a very strong Pokémon to use.
+The Fire-type moves you can expect from it are generally 1 or 2 of Heat Wave, Flamethrower, and Overheat with Solar Beam and Hidden Power [Ground] being the most common coverage moves.
+Some have even run support moves like Tailwind, which, since it isn't the most common, can prove to be a really strong choice if used.

-If there's one Pokemon Mega Charizard Y absolutely hates fighting is Heatran.
-If Charizard doesn't have Hidden Power [Ground] Heatran can be pain to fight thanks to its Flash Fire ability and Solar Beam is 4X resisted thanks to its Fire/Steel typing.
-Due to not being bulky, common super-effective moves such as Tapu Koko's Thunderbolt and Landorus' Rock Slide can do significant damage to Charizard and even threaten KOs in some situation.
-Powerful attacks such as Tapu Lele's terrain boosted Psychic and Snorlax's Return can also do big damage since most Charizard will decide to go for a more offensive route instead of a defensive route which can leave it vulnerable against some very powerful moves.
+If there's one Pokémon Mega Charizard Y absolutely hates fighting, is Heatran.
+If Charizard doesn't have Hidden Power [Ground], Heatran can be painful to fight thanks to its Flash Fire ability, and Solar Beam is 4x resisted thanks to its Fire/Steel typing.
+Due to not being bulky, common super-effective moves such as Tapu Koko's Thunderbolt and Landorus' Rock Slide can do significant damage to Charizard and even threaten KOs in some situations.
+Powerful attacks such as Tapu Lele's terrain boosted Psychic and Snorlax's Return can also do big damage since most Charizard will decide to go for a more offensive route instead of a defensive route, which can leave it vulnerable against some very powerful moves.

 SUCCESSFUL TEAMS

-Brandon Meckley – 1st Place Costa Mesa Regionals
+Brandon Meckley – 1st Place Costa Mesa Regional

-Jackson Finch – Top 8 North American Internationals
+Jackson Finch – Top 8 North America International

 Mega Blastoise

 Mega Blastoise has established itself as a very niche Mega Evolution in that it's only really succeeded on 1 style of team: Tailwind offense.
-Most will be very fast so under Tailwind, they can fire off a very power Water Spout to tear through teams.
-Other common moves are ones that take advantage of its Mega Launcher ability such as Water Pulse in case Water Spout is a bad call, Aura Sphere for Steel types and Dark Pulse for Psychic types.
-Moves like Ice Beam and Fake Out are also sometimes seen though they aren't as common, though Fake Out is used on the more common Mega Blastoise teams.
+Most will be very fast, so under Tailwind, they can fire off a very powerful Water Spout to tear through teams.
+Other common moves take advantage of its Mega Launcher ability, such as Water Pulse in case Water Spout is a bad call, Aura Sphere for Steel types, and Dark Pulse for Psychic types.
+Moves like Ice Beam and Fake Out are also sometimes seen, though they aren't as common, though Fake Out is used on the more common Mega Blastoise teams.

 One of the biggest pitfalls Mega Blastoise and its teams may find themselves in is if its opponent knows what to expect.
-Most will lead their Tailwind setter plus Mega Blastoise in order to go for Tailwind turn 1.
-The most common team often has a Z-Tailwind Kartana which means if Kartana succeeds, you can threaten a powerful Water Spout and guaranteed Critical hits from your Kartana which can tear through teams.
+Most will lead their Tailwind setter plus Mega Blastoise to go for Tailwind turn 1.
+The most common team often has a Z-Tailwind Kartana, which means if Kartana succeeds, you can threaten a powerful Water Spout and guarantee Critical hits from your Kartana, which can tear through teams.

 SUCCESSFUL TEAMS